pnorbert/adiosvm/Tutorial/gray-scott/README.md

 $ python3 plot/pdfplot.py -i pdf.bp
 OR
 $ mpirun -n 8 python3 plot/pdfplot.py -i pdf.bp -o u
 This is a parallel script, each process plots one PDF.
-The first process only plots the firsts slice U/pdf[0,:]
+Each process plots the middle slice of their subarray U/pdf[x:y,:]

 ```